Configuring Solace OpenMAMA Bridges

 mama.solace.transport.global_* properties are used to initialize the underlying Solace C API.
 The C API equivalent for these properties is

-Note: Although the logging levels to be used for the transports to the message broker can be set through these
+: Although the logging levels to be used for the transports to the event broker can be set through these

 mama.solace.transport.global_* properties, it is recommended that you set the transport logging levels through standard OpenMAMA methods.
 The Solace Middleware Bridge will then automatically make the appropriate adjustments.
 For more information, refer to Logging.

-mama.solace.transport.context_* properties are used to configure the context properties for all transports to a message broker.
+mama.solace.transport.context_* properties are used to configure the context properties for all transports to an event broker.
 A context acts as a container in which one or more client Sessions are configured and Session‑related events are handled.
 It encapsulates threads that drive network I/O and message delivery notification for the Sessions associated with that Context.

 The C API equivalents for these properties are: